 While working as a Primary Principal in Berlin in 2012, Helen began to take an interest in the emotional challenges that school leaders face in the course of their role.
 This became a focus for her doctoral studies which began around the same time.
 In February 2017, Helen was awarded her Ed.D from the University of Birmingham, UK with a thesis entitled “International Schools as Emotional Arenas: Facing the Leadership Challenges in a German Context”.

 In recent years, Helen has been developing and delivering presentations and workshops on school leader and educator wellbeing (as well as on future-ready learning, her other passion) around the Asia region.
 She is keen to work more closely with schools, boards and organisations representing the interests of international school leaders and educators to raise the profile of this important subject.

-While Helen takes a great interest in student wellbeing and is an advocate of the Positive Education movement, she believes that leaders flourish first, as only when leaders attend to their own wellbeing are they able to serve their communities to their maximum potential.
+While Helen takes a great interest in student wellbeing and is an advocate of the Positive Education movement, she believes that leaders and educators should flourish first, as only when leaders and educators attend to their own wellbeing are they able to serve their communities to their maximum potential.
 Helen uses the PERMA model of human flourishing and transformational leadership theory to help individuals and teams build a positive culture built around exceptional relationships, shared values and positive emotions.

 In her personal life, Helen is a keen yoga practitioner and yoga teacher.
 She teaches the Yoga Philosophy, Lifestyle and Ethics section of a 200 hour yoga teaching training course, looking at how we might draw upon the principles of yoga philosophy to enhance our wellbeing and happiness in modern day life.

 Helen is currently studying for a part-time Masters in Applied Positive Psychology and Coaching Psychology with the University of East London.
 She enjoys using positive psychology tools to support her own wellbeing and that of her colleagues.
-She is currently experimenting with different ways to use the VIA Strengths Profile to enhance performance at work and improve job satisfaction.
+Helen is working towards full coaching accreditation with the International Coaching Federation.